Plymouth Pinelands

-The Plymouth Pinelands, also known as the Massachusetts Coastal Pine Barrens, is an ecoregion located in Massachusetts in the United States.
-It is a part of the Atlantic coastal pine barrens.
+The Plymouth Pinelands, also known as the Massachusetts Coastal Pine Barrens, or Plymouth pine barrens is an ecoregion located in Massachusetts in the United States.
+It is a part of the "Southeast Coast and Islands" ecoregion, as defined by the Massachusetts Division of Fisheries & Wildlife, and occurs within the Atlantic coastal pine barrens EPA Level III ecoregion.

+This area is characterized by one of the largest remaining pine barren ecosystems remaining in the United States.
+At 8000 ha, it is the 3rd largest following those in New Jersey and on New York's Long Island.

 Ecology

+Commercial cranberry bog located within Plymouth pinelands, seen against a backdrop of pines and oaks.

-Southeastern Massachusetts, Cape Cod, and the islands of Nantucket and Martha's Vineyard consist of outwash from the last glacial maximum, which left thick glacial deposits of sand and gravel, providing the geologic foundation for a rare pine barren ecosystem.
-This fire-adapted forest and its coastal components are home to a host of rare species found almost nowhere else in the world.
-Interspersed among the over 500,000 acres (80 km^{2}) of fragmented pine barrens are dozens of coastal plain ponds, frost pockets, a wide variety of shapes and sizes of its signature tree, the fire-dependent pitch pine, the endangered Plymouth red-bellied turtles and other globally rare plant communities on top of deep deposits of glacially-deposited sands which filter and protect several sole-source aquifers including the Plymouth/Carver Sole Source Aquifer, the largest drinking water aquifer in Massachusetts.
+Southeastern Massachusetts, Cape Cod, and the islands of Nantucket and Martha's Vineyard consist of outwash from the Last Glacial Maximum, which left thick glacial deposits of sand and gravel, providing the geologic foundation for a rare pine barren ecosystem.
+The canopy of the resulting drought-prone, fire-resistant ecological community is dominated by pitch pine and scrub oak.
+This region is also home to a distinct subpopulation of Northern red-bellied cooter, the Plymouth red-bellied turtle.
+The Pinelands sit atop deep deposits of glacially-deposited sands which filter and protect several sole-source aquifers including the Plymouth/Carver Sole Source Aquifer, the largest drinking water aquifer in Massachusetts.